zhiqian93/computer-vision/README.md

     3. Solved patient turning into dr (vice versa) by:
     - append body.tracking_id to self.tracked_bodies
     - i = dr_id != patient_id
+    4. Error in playing audio.
+    5. Next step would be to link esp8266 to laptop/UP Board

     **Have to clean up the code for id, better just use one list to contain all detail, MUST DO LATER